 Turmeric is the bright orange spice that will make you poop.
 Turmeric has been a superfood for several years because it can help with a whole host of health problems.
 Studies show that regularly consuming turmeric as a part of your diet can speed up your digestive time, so you will need to poop more quickly after eating.
 By speeding up digestion, you won’t feel constipated.
 Turmeric is a natural laxative.

-You can discover more about the amazing health benefits of turmeric in this article.
+You can discover more about the amazing health benefits of turmeric in:

 Two cups a day of this unique tea blend can help prevent constipation after eating a large meal.
 You can have one cup before and one cup after a meal.
 Unlike some laxatives, you can drink this tea every day without any side effects.